 Almost all medications have some side effects, and the most common side effect of medication is dry mouth

-Dry mouth is a common side effect of both prescription and non-prescription drugs, including drugs used to treat pain, depression, anxiety, allergies, and colds (antihistamines and decongestants), epilepsy, hypertension (diuretics), diarrhea, nausea, urinary incontinence, asthma (certain bronchodilators), and Parkinson’s disease and many more.
-Dry mouth can also be a side effect of muscle relaxants and sedatives
+It can be a common side effect of both prescription and non-prescription drugs, including drugs used to treat pain, depression, anxiety, allergies, and colds (antihistamines and decongestants), epilepsy, hypertension (diuretics), diarrhea, nausea, urinary incontinence, asthma (certain bronchodilators), and Parkinson’s disease and many more.
+It can also be a side effect of muscle relaxants and sedatives

 Side effects of certain medical conditions